foorious-inc/foorious-colibri-guidelines/ALL.md

 * dedicated VPSes on Vultr or own SSD servers
 * latest Ubuntu LTS release (using Bionic as of 08/2018)
-* Nginx
+* Apache
 * MySQL 5.7
 * GlusterFS + Galera in multi-server configs, using AWS for DNS management and health checks

-While developing, we use dfferent technologies according to what is being developed:
+While developing, we use different technologies according to what is being developed:

 - for static websites, we use a Gulp-based setup with hot reloading
 - if we need is a simple web server (for instance, for WordPress websites using Sqlite), we use PHP's built-in server
-- if developing a Laravel REST API, we use Docker exclusively, and you MUST use https://github.com/nkkollaw/foorious-docker-laravel/
+- if developing a Laravel REST API, we use Docker exclusively, and you MUST use https://github.com/nkkollaw/foorious-laravel-api/

 See the appropriate section for more details.